When doing versioning on feature film DCPs you often add logo reels in front of the film.

-Animated logos can have a louder or lower sound level than the other logo reels and the feature film.
+Animated logos can have a louder sound level than the other logo reels and the feature film.

 A -20 dB RMS pink noise is measured at 85 dBc at the fader reference level 0 in cinemas. ( RP:202:2012 SMPTE standard.)

-If an animated logo has loud parts with parts that reach -10 dB RMS
+If an animated logo has loud parts that reach true peak +2 it can be loud compared to the feature film.

-To avoid this problem, cinemas use an extra fader level macro in the feature film playlist that lowers the fader level to around -15 before the loud, animated logo,
+To avoid this problem, some cinemas insert an extra fader level macro that lowers the fader level before the animated logo in the playlist for that feature film,

-and then use a second fader level macro that turns the sound up to -5 when the feature film starts.
+and then use a second fader level macro that turns the sound up when the film starts.

-But it is better to make DCPs with animated logos that sound OK at the same fader level as the feature film.
+DCPs with animated logos that sound OK at the same fader level as the feature film are preferred.

 Adjusting the sound level on a video file or DCP in Fairlight in Resolve